Uniformed services of the United States: Non-armed uniformed services

-Commissioned officers of the NOAA Corps and PHSCC wear uniforms that are derived from U.S. Navy and Coast Guard uniforms, except that the commissioning devices, buttons, and insignia reflect their specific service.
-Uniformed officers of the NOAA Corps and PHSCC are paid on the same scale as members of the armed services, with respective rank and time-in-grade.
+Commissioned officers of the PHSCC and NOAA Corps wear uniforms that are derived from U.S. Navy and Coast Guard uniforms, except that the commissioning devices, buttons, and insignia reflect their specific service.
+Uniformed officers of the PHSCC and NOAA Corps are paid on the same scale as members of the armed services, with respective rank and time-in-grade.
 Additionally, PHSCC officers are covered by the Uniformed Services Employment and Re-employment Rights Act and the Servicemembers Civil Relief Act (formerly the Soldiers and Sailors Civil Relief Act).
-The NOAA Corps and PHSCC consist of commissioned officers only and have no warrant officer ranks or enlisted ranks.
+The PHSCC and NOAA Corps consist of commissioned officers only and have no warrant officer ranks or enlisted ranks.

-Commissioned officers of the NOAA Corps and PHSCC may be militarized by the president.
-Because they are commissioned officers, they can be classified as prisoners of war under the Geneva Conventions if captured by a belligerent entity.
+Commissioned officers of the PHSCC and NOAA Corps may be militarized by order of the president.
+Because they are commissioned officers, they can be classified as prisoners of war (POW) under the Geneva Conventions if captured by a belligerent entity.
 The PHSCC traces its origins to a system of marine hospitals created by An Act for the relief of sick and disabled seamen, passed by Congress in 1798; it adopted a military model of organization in 1871.
 The Coast and Geodetic Survey (USC&GS), a predecessor to NOAA, originally began commissioning its officers so that if captured while engaged in battlefield surveying, they would be protected under the law of armed conflict and could not be tried or executed as spies.
 The USC&GS Commissioned Officer Corps became the Environmental Science Services Administration Corps (ESSA Corps), upon the creation of the Environmental Science Services Administration on 13 July 1965, then became the NOAA Corps upon the creation of NOAA on 3 October 1970.

+U.S. Merchant Marine Service

+The United States Maritime Service is federal uniformed organization within the Department of Transportation, that is no longer structurally organized.
+As such, they are not officially listed a federal uniformed service, as defined by U.S. law.
+However under the authority of the president and the secretary of transportation, the service still commissions officers to serve as administrators and instructors at the United States Merchant Marine Academy and the state maritime academies.
+Commissioned officers of the Maritime Service cannot be deployed or assigned to another military service, and thus are not subjected to the Uniform Code of Military Justice.
+While the chances a Maritime Service officer being captured by an enemy is unlikely, they would be classified as POWs under the Geneva Conventions if they were.